John Benton (American football): New York Jets

 In January 2021, Benton was hired by the New York Jets as their offensive line coach.

 New Orleans Saints

 In February 2024, Benton was named as offensive line coach for the New Orleans Saints.

 Seattle Seahawks

 On February 3, 2025, the Seattle Seahawks hired Benton as their offensive line coach.
+He won his first Super Bowl championship as part of the coaching staff that won Super Bowl LX over the New England Patriots 29–13.
+After the season, he was promoted to senior offensive assistant & offensive line coach.